 Porters Creek Trail

-The Porters Creek Trail begins with the an easy hike on the Brushy Mountain Trail, until you reach a new sign to complete the hike to Porters Creek.
+The Porters Creek Trail begins with the an easy hike on the Brushy Mountain Trail, until you reach a new trail sign to complete the hike to Porters Creek.
+We passed quite a few people who only hiked the 1 mile round trip Brushy Mountain Trail, but I’d recommend carrying on to complete Porters Creek Trail.

 The start of the trail is a large, gravel path that leads up to an old barn and hiking club building.
 It’s worth the short detour to check these out.
-There are also some old stone walls along this part of the trail.
+There are also some old stone walls and a graveyard along this part of the trail.

 After you reach the old barn area, it’s another 2.7 miles to reach the waterfall.
 The trail is fairly easy, with a few bridge crossings and beautiful mountain scenery.